atrn/dcc/README.md

 environment variable can be set to use a name other than `.dcc.d` for this directory.

-## Options files
+## Options Files

 `dcc` can read compiler and linker options stored in files called _options files_.
-Options files are text files that contain options that would normally be passed on the command line.
+Options files are simple text files that contain the options that would normally be passed on the command line.

-Unlike passing options via the the comand line options files permit options to be split across multiple lines and support '#'-based _line_ comments.
-Options files are also treated as dependencies so when options file changes, and presumably the options it contains are change, recompilation occurs.
-This feature is useful with pre- compiled header files or non-standard compilation options and ensures all files are built in the same way.
+Unlike passing options on the the comand line options files allow options to be split across multiple lines and support '#'-based _line_ comments.
+Options files are also treated as dependencies and when changed, which presumably means the options within the file have been change, cause recompilation.
+This helps ensure all files are built in the same way.

-The names of the options files are taken from the typical macro names used with make(1).
+The names adopted for options files are derived from the typical macro names used with make(1) for the particular options,

 - `CFLAGS`
   C compiler options.